Why are we doing Tairāwhiti wellbeing surveys?

 The survey has gone through independent cognitive testing to ensure respondents fully understand the questions and can answer them accurately.

-How will the survey data be used and played back to the community?
+How is the survey data being used and played back to the community?

 How often will the Trust carry out the Tairāwhiti Wellbeing Survey?